gkmngrgn/rayt/README.md

 Ray Tracing codes.
 I follow Peter Shirley's [Ray Tracing](https://raytracing.github.io/) trilogy.
 The goal is to have the same output with Python, solving the performance problems.

+You can test it from Hugging Face Spaces: https://huggingface.co/spaces/goedev/rayt-web

 ![](assets/image.png)

 ## How to Build